aristosMiliaressis/pwnctl/README.md

 ### Asset Tagging

-tags are a way to store arbitary metadata relating to an asset, they can be used in the `Filter` field to chain tasks into workflows where one task (e.g nmap) discovers some metadata relating to an asset (e.g. http protocol running on port) which than causes a metadata specific task to be queued (e.g. some http specific task)
+tags are a way to store arbitary metadata relating to an asset, they can be used in the `Filter` field (trough an indexer on the asset base class) to chain tasks into workflows where one task (e.g nmap) discovers some metadata relating to an asset (e.g. IIS service banner) which than causes a metadata specific task to be queued (e.g. IIS shortname scanning)

 **`task-definitions.yml`**
 ```YAML